freeCodeCamp/freeCodeCamp/guide/english/typescript/index.md

 ![Key Features](https://i.imgur.com/pZij95O.jpg)

-In essence, TypeScript is trying to help JavaScript reach new heights and become very scalable and can be highlighting by the following features:
+In essence, TypeScript is trying to help JavaScript reach new heights, become very scalable, and can be highlighted by the following features:

 - free and open-source programming language developed and maintained by Microsoft
 - strict syntactical super-set of JavaScript that compiles to plain JavaScript